goerz/LPBS/README.markdown

 ## Installation ##

+LPBS can be install from PyPi, using

+    pip install LPBS

-The package can be installed from source with
+Alternatively, the package can be installed from source with

     python setup.py install